 On having a first glance at the data and the source that it came from, it indicated that the features may have strong correlations among themselves.
 This was due to the fact that majority of the variables have been extracted by a mathematical formula, the operands of which are common to all.

-Thus, as first step towards the project we aimed at finding all the correlations among the predictors and consequently remove them from the data to start our modelling.
+As a result, first step towards the project was finding all the correlations among the predictors and consequently remove them from the data to start modelling.

-Correlation Plots: As the feature extraction was done on the 8 key variables listed in table 1 above; we decided to look for the correlations in groups of 10 feature each derived from one of those key variables.
-Presented below are the plots from our analysis.
+Correlation Plots: As the feature extraction was done on the eight key variables listed in table 1 above; a decision was made to check for the correlations in groups of ten feature; each derived from one of those key variables.
+Presented below are the plots from the analysis.